 30Use Apple’s Wallet (or equivalent).

 Apple Wallet has to be one of the most underrated apps the digital world has seen.
 It came to revolutionize the way we handled tickets of concerts, games, flights and trains, eliminating all the hassle of a paper version.
+Better for the environment too.

 In the last years, I only remember to print ONE flight ticket – flying from Bohol, Philippines – because the airport only supported paper tickets.